finbourne/luminesce-sdk-csharp/sdk/docs/HistoricallyExecutedQueriesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<HistoricallyExecutedQueriesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<HistoricallyExecutedQueriesApi>();
             var executionId = "executionId_example";  // string | ExecutionId returned when starting the query
             var bucketSize = "bucketSize_example";  // string? | Optional histogram bucket width.
 If not provided a set number of buckets between start/end range will be generated. (optional)